Free disability insurance quotes in minutes

 Although group disability insurance is much cheaper and easier to qualify for than personal coverage, coverage can be limited and your benefits could be taxed.
 Plus, you’ll lose the policy and your coverage if you leave your job.

-Where to get disability insurance
+Where to get long-term disability insurance

-You can get disability insurance from an insurance company that also sells auto or home insurance (like State Farm or Allstate), or from a company that specializes in disability coverage (like Guardian or Assurity).
+You can buy disability insurance from an insurance company that also sells auto or home insurance (like State Farm or Allstate), or from a company that specializes in disability coverage (like Guardian or Assurity).

 You can get a policy by working with a licensed agent to fill out an application and compare disability quotes, then go through a medical exam, prove your income, and get a sign-off from a doctor that you’re in good health in order to finalize your policy.